mojaloop/documentation/mojaloop-technical-overview/event-framework/README.md

 The purpose of the Event Framework is to provide a standard unified architecture to capture all Mojaloop events.

+_Disclaimer: This is experimental and is being implemented as a PoC.
+As such the design may change based on the evolution of the PoC's implementation, and any lessons learned._

 ## 1. Requirements